amohanonamission/AZ-104-AzureAdministrator-Study-Guide/README.md

 ## About This Repository
 I passed the **AZ-104** exam with approximately **5-6 weeks of self-study**, and documented my journey as I progressed.
 I followed this structured plan:

-- Watched John Savill's playlist videos and study cram.
+- Watched the complete John Savill's playlist videos and study cram.
-- Used MS Learn and free material for deeper understanding.
+- Used Microsoft Learn and other free resources to reinforce concepts.
 - Solved 12 Udemy practice exams including 1000+ questions.
-- Simulated theory and exam scenarios in labs using multiple Azure free trial.
+- Simulated theory and exam scenarios in labs using multiple Azure free trial subscriptions.
-- Used AI to quiz myself, compare services, and review incorrect answers.
+- Used AI to explain concepts, compare Azure services, quiz, and review incorrect answers.

 This repository documents the study strategy that worked for me and serves as a reference for anyone preparing for the certification.

+## Who is this repository for?

+This repository is intended for:

+- Students preparing for AZ-104
+- IT professionals transitioning into Azure
+- Anyone who prefers hands-on learning over memorization
+- Candidates looking for concise notes, practice questions, and revision material

 ---